JeanPaulll/angular-datatables-all-versions/README.md

-# Angular 7 DataTable
+# Angular All DataTable

-*Note*: Originally this was fork of this [package](https://github.com/brunano21/angular-4-data-table).

-A simple Angular 7 data table, with built-in solutions for features including:
+A simple Angular All data table, with built-in solutions for features including:
 * pagination
 * sorting
 * row selection (single/multi)